How to install Prestashop 1.7 on localhost, hosting, server

 Do you want to install Prestashop on localhost, web hosting or web server (such as XAMPP or LAMP on CentOS/Ubuntu)?
 This step-by-step tutorial helps you deploy a Prestashop website in minutes.

 It is one of the most popular content management systems for e-commerce websites.
 It is used by small businesses and large enterprise companies alike and can be enhanced by thousands of Prestashop addons that you could install in the Modules Page.
 More than 270,000 e-commerce sites worldwide run on this open-source platform and are available in 65 different languages.

 It is fairly easy to use, provides a powerfully responsive store interface for shoppers.
 It also offers a comprehensive set of features.
 It's free & open source.

-Today we will discover how to install Prestashop 1.7 on your hosting/server/local.
-I always love to deploy the shops on a Ubuntu Server - it's lightweight and easy-to-use.
+Today we will discover how to install Prestashop 1.7 on your web hosting/webserver/localhost.
+The installation process is simple and I always love to deploy the shops on Ubuntu with Apache web servers - it's lightweight and easy-to-use.
+You also can install Nginx as your web server or use a web hosting for your online store.
 This is one of the most useful tutorials for developing your e-commerce site.

 What are the steps to prepare for Installing Prestashop 1.7